Porphyra purpurea

-Porphyra purpurea is a medium sized marine algae in the Division Rhodophyta.
+Porphyra purpurea is a species of red algae in the order Bangiales.

 Description

-This red algae consists of a single membranous layer of cells forming a blade attached by a disk holdfast.
+This red alga consists of a single membranous layer of cells forming a blade attached by a disk holdfast.
 It grows to a length of 20 to 50 cm long.
 The blade has the texture of a thin polythene sheet.

 Habitat

-Littoral, growing on rock, pebbles, limpets and barnacles.
+They are littoral, growing on rock, pebbles, limpets and barnacles.

 Distribution

 Recorded from Canada and Europe.
 Common in Great Britain, Ireland and Isle of Man.